15 Weight-Loss Tips from Real People Who Lost Over 50 Pounds

 A recurring theme in weight-loss advice is to find a motivation that resonates with you.
 More importantly, Kate says, is to find one that neither depends on an external event (like an upcoming reunion), nor an external person (like a guy you have feelings for).
 Motivation needs to come from within.
 If you're struggling to seek motivation, think about all reasons to lose weight besides fitting into your old jeans, like slashing your risk of metabolic diseases.

 Haley Smith, 115 Pounds

 "We've finished a race each month for the last 6 months.
 We want to make it to a full year of monthly races!
 We actually planned a vacation and in the booking, we decided to register for a 5k.
 It's odd because a year ago I would have laughed at the thought of running on vacation or even running for fun." – Haley Smith @haley_j_smith

-Haley and her now-husband have two weight loss tips (although one isn’t obvious at first).
+Haley and her now-husband have two weight loss tips (although one isn't obvious at first).
 First, they make small, monthly goals.
 One of which includes running a race.
 When you work towards small goals, it makes the larger picture much less daunting.
 Secondly, they work out together, which is actually scientifically proven to help you lose weight!
-One Medicine & Science in Sports & Exercise study discovered that participants who were challenged by a workout buddy performed better, and other studies have found that shaping up with a partner results in greater weight loss than when you sweat alone.
-So even if you’re not into running 5k’s every month, hitting the gym with a friend or spouse can be just as fun and effective.
+One University of Aberdeen study discovered that participants who were challenged by a workout buddy performed better, and other studies have found that shaping up with a partner results in greater weight loss than when you sweat alone.
+So even if you're not into running 5k's every month, hitting the gym with a friend or spouse can be just as fun and effective.